storyprotocol/documentation/docs/Ecosystem/ai-agents-on-story.md

 ## Adding Terms to your AI Agent

 Upon registering your AI Agent, you can add license terms to it.
 However you can add more license terms to your AI Agent afterwards as well.
-Here is an example of how you attach commercial license terms to your agnet using the SDK:
+Here is an example of how you attach commercial license terms to your agent using the SDK:

 ```typescript TypeScript
 import { LicenseTerms } from '@story-protocol/core-sdk';